stpaulsspennymoor/stpaulsspennymoor.github.io/contact.md

 Please contact via [email](mailto:office@stpaulsspennymoor.co.uk) or by telephone.

 If you are contacing us to arrange a baptism or wedding, please [read this page for more information](/baptisms-weddings/).
-_**The church office for baptism enquiries will be closed on Friday 31 October and re-open on Friday 7 November, 10:30-11:30am.
-During the closure, enquiries can be made on a Sunday morning whilst the church is open for worship (service is 10:30-11:45am), or please email office@stpaulsspennymoor.co.uk**_

 ## CLERGY
 **Vicar**